TomSmeets/quest-for-nothing/doc/audio.md

 Notes

-Beats per minute, exaples are something around (120 - 140).
+Beats per minute, examples are something around (120 - 140).
 I appreciate a good beat in music.
 Syncing sound effects with the music would give a very good feeling.

 A note has